| Title: | Efficient Rolling Functions |

 Jonathan Callahan, Hans Martin

-dataset provides example timeseries
+The example_pm25 dataset provides example timeseries data for practicing

-This dataset was was generated on 2021-09-22 by running:
+The dataset was generated on 2021-09-22 by running:

-example_pm25
+example_pm25 <- example_sensor$data

-findOutliers( x, width = 25, thresholdMin = 7, selectivity = NA, fixedThreshold = TRUE )
+findOutliers( x, width = 25, thresholdMin = 7, selectivity = NA, fixedThreshold = TRUE )findOutliers( x, width = 25, thresholdMin = 7, selectivity = NA, fixedThreshold = TRUE )

 x |